TobiPeterG/AMU/README.md

   After that, updates should not be applied at shutdown anymore

+# TODO
+  - only apply updates when connected to power AND battery is over 50% charged
+  - ...

 # Contribution
   I'm open and welcome contributions to make this script better and/or available to more distributions.
   Currently, the script is quite hacky as it is not using the offline-update service, but a custom